iamthenanogrower/raspi-grow-monitor/README.md

 * Connect temperature sensor to GPIO pin #4 and soil moisture sensor (DO) to GPIO pin #21.

-* Import the grow.sql database to your sql server, don't forget add a user with priveleges to use this database.
+* Import the rasp-grow-monitor.sql database to your sql server, don't forget add a user with priveleges to use this database.

 * Edit the database login details in scripts/moist.py, scripts/temp.py and html/ajax.php accordingly.